samitanwer/Androsia-Documentation/quickstart.md

 # Quickstart

 This is the reference quickstart guide for users and developers, which is designed to get you up and running in minutes.
+Please watch this space for updates/links to build and source (coming soon).
+Request you to follow my twitter handle **samitanwer1** for announcements regarding the same

 Dependencies